Westend (Frankfurt am Main): The abolition of housing space

-Situation and demarkation
+Situation and demarcation

 Westend lies at the northwestern border of the inner city and north of Bahnhofsviertel and Gallus.
 Its longest border separated it from Bockenheim to the west.
 To the north the Westend meets the borough of Dornbusch, and to the east of is Nordend.
 The northern border of Westend is identical to that of the former Frankfurter Landwehr, which protected the territory of the free city of Frankfurt for centuries.

 Normally the people of Frankfurt say Westend is hemmed in by Reuterweg, the Bockenheimer Anlage at the Opernplatz, the Taunusanlage, Mainzer Landstraße up to Platz der Republik, Friedrich-Ebert-Anlage, Senckenberganlage, a small piece of Zeppelinallee, then from the southern boundary of the Palmengarten, Siesmayerstraße, Grüneburgweg up to its bend in the south east and Fürstenbergerstraße to the corner of Reuterweg.

 The official urban districts of Frankfurt are not covered completely by these borders.
 According to these the whole Messe (fair) grounds, except in the west border area of Bockenheim and in the east of the district up to Eschersheimer Landstraße, also belongs to Westend.